Program Related Questions

 The TOEFL and IELTS will not be necessary if the applicant studied law in full-time status for at least one academic year prior to the date of application, within five years of the date of application, in the United States, the United Kingdom, Ireland, Australia, New Zealand, or English medium universities in Canada or South Africa.
 Students who have studied in English in other countries, for example, India, Pakistan, the Philippines, Hong Kong, Singapore, African countries, etc., are not exempt from this requirement and must provide either TOEFL or IELTS scores with their applications - this requirement will be waived if all the candidate's university law courses were conducted entirely in English.

-My TOEFL score is slightly below the University of Chicago requirement.
+My TOEFL or IELTS scores are slightly below the University of Chicago requirement.
 Will I still be considered for LLM admission?

 The Law School Graduate Studies Committee sets the minimum English language proficiency standard for admission.
-That Committee will not certify English language proficiency for visa purposes if an applicant's score is below the required minimum of 104; therefore, if you do not meet this minimum score, you can not be issued the visa that would allow you to study at the Law School.
+That Committee will not certify English language proficiency for visa purposes if an applicant's score is below the required minimums stated above; therefore, if you do not meet this minimum score, you can not be issued the visa that would allow you to study at the Law School.
 The Committee does not offer conditional admission under any circumstances.

 How do I request an application?